 Pregnancy can alter a woman’s body in various ways.
 One of the most noticeable changes that occurs after pregnancy and breastfeeding is deflated breasts.
 Those who opt for breast augmentation can restore lost volume and improve the overall aesthetic of their breasts.

 Women may consider this procedure if they want larger, fuller, and more symmetrical breasts.
 Patients who seek breast augmentation must be in good health and have a realistic expectation of their results.
 Women may choose breast augmentation to:

 - Revitalize breasts that have been changed by pregnancy and nursing

 - Increase size for aesthetic reasons

 - Improve body proportions

 - Feel confident in their figure

 Silicone vs. Saline

-Once you fill out the form above, you will be contacted to confirm an appointment for a one-on-one consultation with the surgeon.
-This appointment includes an analysis of your health history, any medications you are taking, and what you desire to achieve with the procedure.
+Once you fill out an online contact form, you will be reached to confirm an appointment for a one-on-one consultation with Dr. Tran.
+This meeting includes a complete analysis of your health history, any medications you are taking, and what you wish to achieve with the procedure.
 You should have all of this information with you when you come to your appointment.
-The surgeon will discuss the techniques that will best provide you with the results you desire and answer any questions you may have.
+Dr. Tran will discuss the techniques that will best provide you with the results you desire and answer any questions you may have.

-Breast augmentation is typically performed with general anesthesia and takes about two hours to complete.
-Based on the techniques agreed upon during your consultation, the surgeon will place the implants either above or below the pectoral muscle.
-Incisions are most commonly made either around the areolas or beneath the breasts at the crease and are closed with sutures.
+Surgery overview: Breast augmentation is typically performed with general anesthesia and takes about two hours to complete.
+Based on the techniques agreed upon during your consultation, Dr. Tran will place the implants either above or below the pectoral muscle.

 Frequently Asked Questions